langerak/superbackup/README.md

 The backups will be placed on the remote machine in a simple construction:

 * The hostname of the local machine is created as a folder on the remote machine
-* Inside the hostname folder the days of the week (1 to 7) will contain the backup data for that day
+* Inside the hostname folder the days of the week (1 to 7) are created as folders and contain the backup data for that day

 Based on this construction you can backup multiple hosts to 1 remote backup server!